KIttojo/ava_creator/README.md

 Creats your unique avatar using your nickname

-To use this script the only thing you need is Python 3, that makes this code easy to use.
+To use this script you need Python 3 and PIL library.